WINNER: Steinberg Cubase Pro 10

 Korg has taken the most important parts of music-making, streamlined them and made them dead easy to implement, so you can create tunes fast.
 The three additions in Gadget 2.5 are the Otorii and Ebina, ‘future-retro sound modules’ created with SEGA and Taito, so obviously with a gaming edge.
 Then there’s Warszawa, a surprisingly capable and easy-to-use wavetable synth.

 While Korg Gadget was previously only an iOS DAW, the company did a great job of bringing the concept to Mac, and it is not like learning a DAW from the ground up – we had a lot of fun getting hands-on with Gadget and creating sounds just like one would in the iOS version.
 You can swap between iOS and Mac Gadgets using the iCloud sync feature, too.
-Korg Gadget 2.5 was another DAW that we awarded a 10/10, but this poll is all about what you think.
+Korg Gadget 2.5 was another DAW that we awarded a 10/10.

 Steinberg enters the race with another entry with Nuendo 10, which we felt deserved a fitting 10/10.
 As aforementioned, Pro Tools is often a go-to for audio post-production engineers, but Steinberg have their own weapon, Nuendo, which shares many commonalities with Cubase, not just in the look and feel, but also in its music creation abilities, MIDI editors, sample tracks, scoring and such.
 Nuendo is graced with Steinberg’s latest highly regarded audio engine and supports ultra-high sample rates of up to 384kHz and high precision 32-bit, 32-bit float and 64-bit float bit depths.